danielabar/meblog/src/markdown/speed-up-pg-fts-with-persistent-ts-vectors.md

  Execution Time: 2.409 ms
 ```

-The query went from ~283ms to ~2.4ms — a ~118× speedup (~99% reduction in runtime).
-This improvement isn't a small optimization — it's a fundamental change in how PostgreSQL can execute the query.
+The query went from ~283ms to ~2.4ms, which is a ~118× speedup (~99% reduction in runtime).
+This improvement is a fundamental change in how PostgreSQL can execute the query.

 **Before the fix**